 - Competition Electronics PocketPro BT (available on Amazon)

-Use the CE PT Link app to update timer firmware (Android, iOS) - Rangetech Shot Timer
+Use the Drills app to update timer firmware (Android, iOS) - Rangetech Shot Timer

 - IPSC ActionAir Smart Stop Plate